 Other names for the prone position include the Freefall position and The Skydiver.
 People who sleep this way have their arms wrapped around a pillow or tucked under a pillow.
 According to Better Sleep Council’s survey, this type of snoozer makes up approximately 17% of the population studied, but according to onhealth.com, it’s only 7%.

-No matter if you’re trying to break the habit of stomach sleeping or are sticking to it, you can cross worrying about tucking in your sheets in the morning off your list of bedtime worries because Kitelinens white cotton bed sheets will stay tucked all night.
+No matter if you’re trying to break the habit of stomach sleeping or are sticking to it, Kitelinens are still one of the most comfortable sheets you can find for sleeping in this position.

 Back-sleeping, or sleeping in the supine position, has its pros and cons.
 First, the cons: Some people who sleep on their backs may experience low back pain.
 It can also make existing back pain worse.
 If you suffer from snoring or sleep apnea, sleeping on your back can aggravate these conditions as well.
 Also, women should avoid this position during late pregnancy.